webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 '''Browser Compatibility'''

-'''Links to used Objects, Functions'''
+'''Links to used Object, Function Docs'''